-How to Switch Utility Billing Companies: 3 Steps
+How to Switch Multifamily Utility Billing Companies: 3 Steps

-For many landlords, changing utility billing companies is a daunting task.
-Fortunately, switching is easier than most people think.
-In this post, we’ll review the three simple steps you can follow to find a new partner and get your billing back on track.
+Switching utility billing companies can seem like a daunting task – especially if you’ve been with an established provider for a long time.
+Fortunately, switching to a better utility billing provider is easier than you think.
+In this post, we’ll review the three simple steps you can follow to find a new utility billing partner to ensure you meet your utility billing goals.

 Whatever the cause, a rocky relationship between RBC and property ownership can crush cost recovery and impact the property’s bottom line.
 To get control of the situation, you’ll need to switch utility billing companies quickly and start recovering costs as soon as possible.